-Following the completion of a small phase II/III trial (see more information below), the Lundquist Institute is considering a larger, confirmatory trial of the anti-inflammatory drug Anakinra, to see if the drug can improve the behavioural and other physical symptoms of Sanfilippo.
+Following the completion of a small phase II/III trial (see below), it is possible the Lundquist Institute may consider conducting a larger, confirmatory trial of the anti-inflammatory drug Anakinra, however there have been no recent updates on this.

-It is thought that Anakinra could target the inflammation in the brain which is common across all types of Sanfilippo.
-Anakinra is currently in use for the treatment of several other diseases, including a CNS autoinflammatory disease that occurs in children, and this trial aimed to see if it could be repurposed for Sanfilippo.
+Anakinra may target the inflammation in the brain which is common across all types of Sanfilippo.
+Anakinra is currently used to treat several other diseases, including a childhood CNS autoinflammatory disease.
+This trial aimed to see if it could be repurposed for Sanfilippo.